 "Back Then" was 1959, a long time ago.
 A "lot of water has gone under the bridge" as they say, but my memory of some of it is filled with smiles, I was flying airplanes, “Back Then”.

-“Back Then” things were very different, life was much simpler, less commotion, less constantly running around.
+“Back Then” things were very different, life was simpler, the pace was slower.
 There were no cell phones, iPads, Internet, or GPS, etc. and for some of the time “Back Then”, there were no televisions.

 I started flying when I was 19.
 I learned to fly in a 1940 Taylorcraft that you had to hand-prop.
-Starting an airplane by spinning the prop by hand was not the norm, but was also not that unusual.
-Airplanes had minimal instruments especially radios.
+Starting an airplane engine by spinning the propeller by hand was not the norm, but also not that unusual.
+Airplanes had minimal instruments, especially radios.
 I was there when "Omni" navigation (now called VOR), became available to general aviation.
-The first radios had a knob you turned to find the frequency and get the best reception possible and when the signal came in you listened carefully to the Morse code to determine if you had the correct station.
+The first Omni radios had a knob you turned to find the frequency and get the best reception possible and when the signal came in you listened carefully to the Morse code to determine if you had the correct station.
 Omni radios with "crystal tuners" came later, but only had four, or five frequencies to select from.

 Flying halfway across the US with no radio's of any kind didn’t seem unusual, nor did flying an airplane whose fuel gauge was a wire sticking out of the center of the gas cap, a 90 degree bend on one end and a cork on the other.
-In some of the old planes the fuel tank was located directly in front of the pilot and when the bent part of the wire was resting on top of the gas cap you were just about out of fuel.
-We learned to navigate by "Dead Reckoning", the saying was "Reckon Right, or You're Dead", and when you were trying to identify a small town below if the water tower said “Seniors”, that probably was NOT the name of the town.
+In some of the old planes the fuel tank was located on the nose of the plane directly in front of the pilot and when the bent part of the wire was resting on top of the gas cap you were just about out of fuel.
+We learned to navigate using a magnetic compass while matching what we were seeing on the ground with land marks on a paper map, it was called "Dead Reckoning", the saying was "Reckon Right, or You're Dead", and when you were trying to identify a small town below if the water tower said “Seniors”, that probably was NOT the name of the town.

 More than once I flew a new Piper airplane from Lock Haven, Pennsylvania where the Piper factory was located at that time, to Tulsa Oklahoma with only an airspeed indicator, compass, altimeter, fuel gauge and tachometer.